ADAPT: An Autonomous Forklift for Construction Site Operation: Related Work

 \section{Related Work}

 While automated manipulation and logistics are commercially viable in structured indoor environments, the deployment of autonomous machines in unstructured outdoor settings remains an active area of research.
 Nevertheless, recent years have produced several promising prototypes.
 The HEAP platform~\cite{Jud.2021} combines navigation and manipulation capabilities in a legged excavator.
-This outstanding research platform has demonstrated various tasks including excavation, dry-wall construction with natural stones, and forestry operations using both classical control techniques and novel AI approaches.
+This outstanding research platform has demonstrated various tasks including excavation, dry-wall construction with natural stones \cite{Mascaro2021}, and forestry operations using both classical control techniques and novel AI approaches.
+In a related effort, an autonomous excavator system \cite{Zhang2021} demonstrated long-duration, fully autonomous material loading in unstructured environments.
+The system reportedly achieved productivity comparable to that of an experienced human operator.
 Similarly, the Harveri platform~\cite{Jelavic.2022} employs comparable technologies to harvest trees in challenging environments.

 An automated logistics yard machine~\cite{Meyer2024} was introduced for mixed operations with both manual and automated vehicles.
 The machine's core capabilities—driving in open spaces and precise docking for trailer pick-up—closely resemble forklift operations.
 However, detailed technical information about the automation system remains unavailable.